wing5wong/artisan-whs-static/source/_extracurricular_activities/hockey-boys.md

 Most games are played at the Gonville Turf in Alma Road or the Collegiate Turf in Grey Street during the week, with the 1st XI Boys & Girls teams travelling to play in the Palmerston North League.

-Most games are played at the Gonville Turf in Alma Road or the Collegiate Turf in Grey Street during the week, with the 1st XI Boys & Girls teams travelling to play in the Palmerston North League.

 **Practices** are at Whanganui High School or at the Gonville Hockey Turf after school/evening.

 **Cost:**